FAQs ENERGIZE WARWICK

 This is another strength of the Energize Warwick program.
 There are people you can contact for every type of question:

-•Bill Makofske of Sustainable Warwick and Hugo Jule (above) of RUPCO/NYSERDA have both agreed to serve voluntarily as independent and objective “Energy Advisors/Coaches” and they can answer all your technical questions.
-Both are experienced with all the technical aspects of the Energize program.
+•Bill Makofske of Sustainable Warwick has agreed to serve voluntarily as independent and objective “Energy Advisor/Coach” and he will try to answer your technical questions.

 18. The Energize Warwick Program seems so great; why isn’t everyone signing up?